geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 commonly as a time-series.
 With post-processing and use of the super-position principle, voltage potentials can be calculated between any of the connected receiver electrodes.
 This can create a vast amount of useful data for an ensuing 3D inversion.
-An example of a distributed array is the MIMDAS system shown in :numref:`MIMDAS_layout`.
+An example of a distributed array is the `MIMDAS system <http://www.austhaigeophysics.com/A%20Comparison%20of%202D%20and%203D%20IP%20from%20Copper%20Hill%20NSW%20-%20Extended%20Abstract.pdf>`_.

 .. _dcr_instrumentation: